Saturday Farm Shop | Monday Veg Box Drive-Thru

 WHAT WE DO

 We grow as many seasonal Irish vegetables as we can.
 We use organic farming methods so your food is grown without chemical sprays such as pesticides, insecticides, herbicides or fungicides.
+Our no-dig principles mean that the soil is preserved and nourished ensuring that your food is in turn given the best quality nutrients.
 Below is a list of vegetables we are growing this year:

 Why should I start eating seasonally?